Team-Fire-Codex/CODEx/README.md

 ---
 <br>
 While coding bootcamp’s are built to serve those with little to no knowledge of web development or the attendant industry, on their very premise these bootcamps are not meant to fully meet the learning needs of their students.
-It then falls to the students -those least suited to the task- to augment their coding and career education by sifting through the massive and often confusing cornucopia of online resources for coding tutorials and networking opportunities. **Bootcamp CODEx**, developed by some of those very same students, seeks to streamline that process by serving tailored and proportional resources and content based on customizable parameters set by the requester.
+It then falls to the students -those least suited to the task- to augment their coding and career education by sifting through the massive and often confusing cornucopia of online resources for coding tutorials and networking opportunities.
+Bootcamp CODEx, developed by some of those very same students, seeks to streamline that process by serving tailored and proportional resources and content based on customizable parameters set by the requester.

 <br>
 <br>